dLogit: a hackathon project revisited

 The Team And My Role:

 I was the team lead and recruited team members during the month leading up to the two day cultivateHealth Hackathon, so that we could begin the research and branding phase of the project pre-event.
-The team consisted of 8 members with backgrounds in design, development, marketing and content strategy.
+Based on my past hackathon experiences, I knew it was vital to begin the research phase pre-event.
+By the time the hackathon began, the team consisted of 8 members with backgrounds in design, development, marketing and content strategy.
 On the second day of the hackathon, a team member and myself presented dLogit to attendees and judges.

 Our Process: Design Thinking